Menu

 • Bachelor of Commerce, UNSW Australia (1996)

-For more than 20 years, Robin Gan has been ministering to students and adults from a wide variety of churches.
+Since 1997, Robin Gan has been ministering to students and adults from a wide variety of churches.
 His concern is for the gospel to grow churches in Malaysia through faithful ministry of the Word of God.
-He currently pastors CERC, a church that has raised many young leaders to be committed to Jesus' mission.
+To that end, he founded the Gospel Growth Fellowship.
+He also planted and currently pastors Christ Evangelical Reformed Church with the goal of raising a new generation of Christians who are committed to Jesus' mission.

 • Songs